Frequently Asked Questions

 For the safety and welfare of all patients and staff, Pembilier Nursing Home is a non-smoking facility.
 There are designated smoking areas in the outdoor patios.

-We have ample parking in front of the building which is wheelchair accessible to the facility.
+We have ample parking in front of the building that is wheelchair accessible to the facility.

 Can I bring in my loved one’s favorite food?